siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

-## BUT... !

 It is hard to do!

 #VSLIDE

-## BUT... !

-It is hard to do!
-> No, it is not.
+No, it is not.
 Mastering engineering means mastering abstraction and communication.
 It is not necessary to explain EVERYTHING.